Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence: Embodied Intelligence

 \subsection{Environment Perception}

 Perception in embodied intelligence transcends passive data collection.
 It is an active process of physical exploration where the interaction between an agent and its environment generates a continuous stream of high-dimensional, multi-modal sensory data \cite{embodied_intelligence}.
-This operational model starkly contrasts with traditional sensing systems involving static sensors and predictable, low-volume data.
-Embodied perception originates from mobile agents, creating a dynamic and mission-critical uplink load that fundamentally challenges conventional wireless communication system architectures.
-Therefore, a high-performance communication link is not merely an enabler but an intrinsic component of the advanced perceptual process itself.
+This operational model starkly contrasts with traditional static sensing.
+Embodied perception from mobile agents generates high-dimensional and multi-modal data streams, such as continuous high-resolution video and dense 3D point clouds.
+This creates a dynamic and bandwidth-intensive uplink load that challenges conventional wireless communication system architectures.
+Therefore, a high-performance communication link is not merely an enabler but an intrinsic component of the advanced perceptual process.

 The data stream generated by this process creates a fundamental duality for the network.
 On one hand, the stream is a massive communication payload, representing a significant transport burden that demands extreme fidelity.
 On the other hand, this same data provides rich environmental metadata, an asset the wireless communication system can exploit for its own optimization.
 An autonomous vehicle provides a clear illustration of this duality \cite{Luo2024}.
 While the wireless communication system is burdened with transmitting the continuous sensor streams of the vehicle, analysis performed at the network edge can simultaneously exploit this data to identify signal-blocking structures, both static like tunnels and dynamic like large vehicles.
 This real-time information then enables proactive and predictive management of the communication link.
 Thus, for the network, perceptual data is transformed from a mere transport challenge into a valuable source of real-time environmental intelligence \cite{Xu2023}.